 Are you struggling to find a lasting, higher love?
 You can invite sacred romance into your reality experience by meditating on my set of guiding principles based on the twelve universal archetypes.

-Who needs a soulmate after all, right?
-The truth is that we all share a deep-seated need for affection and authentic connection with that one special mate.
-Deep down we all know it.
-We were not created to be solitary beings.
 Research in neuroscience, for example, indicates that our brains are absolutely wired for social connection and belonging.
 But one does not need research findings, or sacred texts for that matter, to prove the basic need we all have for a shared love or romantic relationship with a significant other.

 All we need to consider is how much it hurts when our love goes unrequited, or when yet another relationship fails.
 If finding true love was merely an old-fashioned obsession for those who are foolish, or too needy, then why do our hearts break into a million pieces when love is lost, or rejected?